th2-net/th2-conn-generic/conn-soup/README.md

 port: 1234

 # The network interface to listen to UDP traffic.
-# If it is not set the first found interface will be used.
+# If it is not set the first interface that is found will be used.
 # The interface can be specified either by name or by interface's IP address.
 networkInterface: 0.0.0.0

-# Keeps all logical message parts together.
-If it set to value of `true` they won't be split to different batches
+# Maintains all the logical message parts together.
+If it is set to `true`, they won't be split into different batches
 evolutionSupportEnabled: true
 ```

+## Release notes

+### 3.6.0

++ Embedded service based on MINA decodes the message as sender during sending.
+  This approach is important for cases in which a pair of messages have the same protocol message type and different structures depending on the direction.